archi829/tds-ga2-q7/README.md

 # Q7 Solution: GitHub Action Cache

 ## Objective
 Create a GitHub Actions workflow that uses caching with a specific key.
+Create a GitHub Actions workflow in one of your repositories that uses actions/cache@v4 (or newer) to cache dependencies.
+Prime the cache with a key named cache-9684ed0 and include a step named prime-cache-9684ed0 that echoes the cache hit/miss result.

 ## Steps Taken